Internally hosted integrations

 Verify that your agent is working:

-In Cortex, go to Settings then click the integration to view its settings page.
+In Cortex, go to Integrations then navigate to your integration's settings page.

 Next to the Relay configuration you set up in the previous steps, click the play icon to test the integration.